Dans-labs/formats/source/fileFormats/css.md

 is a style sheet language for styling
 [=html] documents.

-HTML files may contain CSS styles inside, or they may refer to other files for their styling.
+[=html] files may contain CSS styles inside, or they may refer to other files for their styling.

 ## Complications